 The four specific areas, through which the three prime areas are strengthened and applied.
 The specific areas are:

 • understanding the world

 Our curriculum is designed to cover these areas in a range of different ways including teacher led inputs, adult led activities, enhanced provision and continuous provision.
 This includes both an indoor and an outdoor area which are specifically designed so that all children can make the most of all learning opportunities across a range of activities and interests.
 This is so that the unique child is taken into account and all children can therefore learn through play, investigation and curiosity.

 Please see below for this term's topic web.

 To find out more about our curriculum and outdoor learning click below:

 Meet our team:

 Our classroom and outside area are organised into different areas, to reflect the ‘Areas of Learning’ outlined in the Early Years Framework.
 Our environment will grow with the children, with different challenges introduced every week to reflect children’s development and interests.
-Every term we will explore a different topic – you will receive a topic map at the start of each term letting you know what to expect!

 Attached, please find: